 We use video conferencing because it’s easier to understand what someone’s talking about when you can see them.
 Skype’s video voicemails have the added benefit of using video even when the other person is not around.

-This feature is a much nicer way for people to stay in touch and with the ability to show someone what you’re working on, it should make it easier …
+This feature is a much nicer way for people to stay in touch and with the ability to show someone what you’re working on, it should make it easier to solve …

 Is Skype free?